It’s the first day of a new semester at Bond University, and I’m excited!

 - I know that life will try to set me back by throwing a spanner in the works, such as a family situation or a financial demand elsewhere.

-Over the past 5 years, I’ve had to balance university studies with managing a growing business, keeping up with humanitarian work against domestice violence and catering to my hospitalised husband for over 8 months.
+Over the past 5 years, I’ve had to balance university studies with managing the operations of a growing business, keeping up with humanitarian work against domestice violence and catering to my hospitalised husband for over 8 months.

 I’ve had to find a way to accommodate family members moving into our home both temporarily and permanently, entertain countless visitors from interstate and overseas, travel domestically and internationally to attend numerous birthdays, 3 weddings and a funeral.

 Why you ask?
 For the sheer joy of learning, whilst embracing a once-in-a-lifetime opportunity to pursue my dream path.

-When I find myself overwhelmed at every start of the term, I have to remind myself of what I’ve achieved since I started uni to keep me motivated.
+When I find myself overwhelmed at every start of the term, I remind myself of what I’ve achieved since I started uni to keep me motivated.